Ethen Frank

-Ethen Frank (born February 5, 1998) is an American professional ice hockey forward for the Washington Capitals of the National Hockey League (NHL).
+Ethen Frank (born February 5, 1998) is an American professional ice hockey player who is a forward for the Washington Capitals of the National Hockey League (NHL).
 He was an All-American for Western Michigan in 2022.

 Playing career

 Frank spent several years playing junior hockey near his home town in the Omaha Lancers system.
 In his final year of 16-and-under play, he averaged more than two points per game in three separate leagues and made a brief appearance in the USHL.
 During his senior year in high school, Frank became a full-time member of the Lincoln Stars, playing against men who were 2- or 3-years older.
 He put up decent numbers that season but came into his own after graduating.
 He finished second on the team in both goals and points and ended his junior career by accepting a scholarship at Western Michigan.

 Similar to what had occurred in the USHL, Frank took a while to get up to the speed of the NCAA game.
 He produced modest numbers as a freshman but rounded into form as a sophomore.
 Frank saw a bit of a regression during his junior season but both he and the Broncos suffered a terrible fate when the season was cut short due to the COVID-19 pandemic.
 In what was supposed to be his fourth and final season with the program, Frank had to wait nearly two months to play his first game.
 When he did, however, he began scoring at an increased pace and ended up leading the team with 13 goals in just 24 games.
 Unfortunately, the team did not fare well during the strange year and finished 6th in the conference standings.